mbarecki/ansible-kubernetes/README.md

 ***Note: SSH private key should be kept secret.
 In this repository private key is added for test/lab purposes.***

-Account details on Kubernetes master which could be used to interact with cluster:
+Account details on Kubernetes control plane node which could be used to interact with cluster:
 ```console
 username: operator
 password: test